clementreiffers/travelling-salesman-problem/README.md

 The project is set with GitHub Actions that will test:

-- code format and functions not used
+- code format and functions not used (xo)

-- unit test scripts
+- unit test scripts (chai and mocha)

 If one of those test failed a mail is sent to the person who tried to merge its code from the staging to main branch.
-*To easily achieve the code format test, you should use prettier that is already set with some parameters in the project*
+*To easily achieve the code format test, you should use prettier for xo codeformatting that is already set with some parameters in the project*

 ## Authors